allinora/parse-php-cms/README.md

-Parse PHP Albums
+Parse PHP CMS
 =============

-Example app to test and demostrate the PHP-SDK for parse.com backend
+Example app to test and demonstrate the PHP-SDK for parse.com backend

 Authors
 -------